Sabrang Film Awards

 The Sabrang Film Awards is an awards ceremony recognising the best of Bhojpuri cinema.
 The awards have been presented annually since 2014.

 Awards

-The awards are given for the following categories: Best Film, Best Director, Best Actor, Best Actress, Best Supporting Actress, Best Actor in a Negative Role, Best Actor in a comic role, Best Bebut, and many more.
+The awards are given for the following categories: Best Film, Best Director, Best Actor, Best Actress, Best Supporting Actress, Best Actor in a Negative Role, Best Actor in a comic role, Best Debutant Director, and many more.

 Sabrang Film Awards 2019

 Sabrang 2019 was held on 4 September 2019 at Atharva College, Malad (Mumbai) and the show was hosted by Awadhesh Mishra, Smrity Sinha, Ritu Singh and Sonalika Prasad.
 The show was presented by "Godrej Expert Rich Cream"; and the associate sponsors were "Popular Group of Hospitals" and "Krishna Sudama Education Group".